-Diseases in the cervix can develop into cancer.
+Diseases in the cervix can develop into cervical cancer.
 This happens when cells grow out of control and can no longer perform their normal functions.
 Only malignant (cancerous) cells spread.
 They travel through the body in the blood and lymphatic fluid (a yellow liquid derived from tissue fluids found throughout the body).

 How common is cervical cancer?

 In the United States, cervical cancer accounts for nearly 2.4% of all cancers in women.
 There are about 9,700 new cases of invasive cervical cancer and 3,700 deaths from cervical cancer each year.

 Women between ages 35-50 are at risk of having cervical cancer because it develops after abnormal cells have been present for several years.
 Those women who have had a sexually transmitted viral infection (such as genital warts), started having sex before age 18, or have had many sexual partners are also at risk for developing cervical cancer.

 What are the symptoms?